• About IR Thoughts

 Unfortunately some researchers with a limited knowledge on Statistics have published papers containing such gross errors.
 What is worse, reviewers of those papers are either not statisticians or have been lazy enough to overlook at the concept, leading graduate students and post docs into error.

 Search marketers are also buying into the error.
-An example of this are the SEOs from SeoMOZ promoting quack “science” and sloppy “statistical studies”.
+An example of this are the SEOs from SeoMOZ (now MOZ) promoting quack “science” and sloppy “statistical studies”.
 If you are an SEO and still want to believe their snakeoil marketing, that’s up to you.

 On trusting search engine stemming and matching results